top of page

 Logo for Poster.jpg

-Our lab works to understand the life histories, population, and community dynamics of organisms who facilitate the decomposition process in a variety of ecosystems.
+Our lab works to understand the life histories, population, and community dynamics of organisms who facilitate the decomposition process in a variety of ecosystems and contexts.
 Our research has direct application to wildlife, forensic, veterinary, and medical sciences.

 IMG_8673.jpg